 Yala

-Yala National Park, one of the first two national parks in Sri-Lanka and also the most visited park, best known for its variety of wild animals.
-Situated in the southeast region of Sri-Lanka, the park covers 979 square kilometers.
+in Sri-Lanka and also the most visited park, best known for its variety of wild

-Yala is a safe haven for 215 bird species including six endemic species of Sri Lanka, and most importantly it has one of the highest leopard densities in the world.
-Including Sri-Lankan Elephant, Sri-Lankan Sloth Bear, Sri-Lankan Leopard, Wild Water Buffalo ( threatened species ), 44 species of mammals are resident in Yala National Park.
+has one of the highest leopard densities in the world.
+Including Sri-Lankan Elephant, Sri-Lankan Sloth Bear, Sri-Lankan Leopard, Wild Water Buffalo ( threatened species ), 44

-The area around Yala has hosted several ancient civilizations.
-Two important pilgrim sites, Sithulpahuwa and Magul Vihara, are situated within the park.
+several ancient civilizations.
+Two important pilgrim sites, Sithulpahuwa and Magul Vihara, are situated within the

-The 2004 Indian Ocean Tsunami caused severe damage on the Yala National Park and 250 people died in its vicinity.
+damage on the Yala National Park and 250 people died in its vicinity.